worachat-dev/Burger-Bar-Restaurant-Website-1st-Project-FED/README.md

 ## Project Overview

 This project includes a single-page website designed for Burger Bar Cafe.
 It features sections for home, about us, menu, services, contact information, and social media links.
-The site is built using HTML, CSS, and includes third-party libraries for icons and fonts.
+The site is built using HTML, CSS, JS and includes third-party libraries for icons and fonts.

 ## Features